ShridharSahu/weighting/README.md

 streamlit run app.py
 ```

-Either way, upload `sample_data.sav` to try it.
-The sample has labelled variables
-for building a tree, whole-number and decimal numerics for banding, a
-free-text variable, and both missing codes and unused value labels.

 ## Things worth knowing

 Weighting can only reweight the respondents you have.
 A category with no